astrabytesyncshub2019/nft-ecommerce/README.md

    - Consider adding a `CHANGELOG.md` to track updates and versions.

 Let me know if you'd like help implementing any of these suggestions or further refining specific sections!

+# 2.continue with google does not genrating cookie which always shows the unauthorized user